itead/ITEADLIB_Arduino_Nextion/readme.md

 In case of Hardware serial comment/undefine "// #define NEX_SOFTWARE_SERIAL" line and configure used Serial port on line "#define nexSerial Serial" by default Serial poirt used (NodeMcu/Esp8266 hardware serial)

 Software serial used if "#define NEX_SOFTWARE_SERIAL" when NEX_SOFTWARE_SERIAL is defined use  NEX_RX and NEX_TX definitions to define used software serial ports.
-Bu default NodeMcu:
+By default NodeMcu:
 "#define NEX_RX 13 // D5"
 "#define NEX_TX 15 // D6"
 You need to remember that Software serial is not nessessary workin with out problmes at least when using NodeMcu/Esp8266 boards.